venkat001/AZ-100-MicrosoftAzureInfrastructureDeployment/Instructions/az-100-01__instructions.md

 All tasks in this lab are performed from the Azure portal (including a PowerShell Cloud Shell session)

-   > **Note**: When not using Cloud Shell, the lab virtual machine must have Azure PowerShell module installed [**https://docs.microsoft.com/en-us/powershell/azure/install-azurerm-ps?view=azurermps-6.12.0**](https://docs.microsoft.com/en-us/powershell/azure/install-azurerm-ps?view=azurermps-6.12.0)
+   > **Note**: When not using Cloud Shell, the lab virtual machine must have the Azure PowerShell 1.2.0 module (or newer) installed [https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-1.2.0](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-1.2.0)

 Lab files: none